mansouriahmad/my_rusty_life/src/1_Programming_Rust/Chapter3.md

 assert!("ONE".to_lowercase() == "one");
 ```

+**Note:** Give the nature of Unicode, simple `char-by-char` comparison does not always give the expected answers.
+For example, the Rust string "th\u{e9}" and "the\u{301}" are both valid Unicode reprsenations for _thé_, the French work for tea.
+Unicode says they should both be displayed and processed in the same way, but Rust treats them as two completely distinct strings.

 **IMPORTANT:**
 Sometimes a program really needs to be able to deal with strings that are NOT valid Unicode.
 This usually happens when a Rust program has to interoperate with some other system that doesn't enforce any such rules.
 For example, in most operating systems it's easy to create a file with filename that isn't valid Unicode.
 What should happen when a Rust program comes across this sort of filenames?